-Pacific Patrol Boat (PPB) 40 patrol vessels are being developed by Australian shipbuilding company Austal under the Pacific Patrol Boats Replacement (PPBR) project, which is aimed at replacing the existing Pacific Patrol Boats fleet.
+Guardian-Class Pacific Patrol Boats (GCPPB) are developed by Australian shipbuilding company Austal under the Pacific Patrol Boats Replacement (PPBR) project, which is aimed at replacing the existing Pacific Patrol Boat fleet.

-The replacement patrol vessels will be donated to 12 Pacific Island nations to help improve maritime security in extensive exclusive economic zones of the South Pacific region.
-The boats are also suitable for fisheries protection, search-and-rescue, patrol, and prevention of transnational crime.
+The replacement patrol vessels will be donated to 13 Pacific Island nations to help improve maritime security in extensive exclusive economic zones of the South Pacific region.
+The boats are also suitable for fisheries protection, search-and-rescue, patrol and prevention of transnational crime.

 The PPBR project is part of Australia’s new pacific maritime security programme.

-The Australian Government issued the request for tender for 21 replacement patrol vessels in March 2015.
+The Australian Government issued a tender request for 21 replacement patrol vessels in March 2015.
 Austal was selected as the preferred bidder for the PPBR project in April 2016.

 Austal received a contract worth $305m from the Turnbull Government to serve as the prime contractor for the PPBR project in May 2016.
-The contractual scope includes design, construction and delivery of 19 replacement vessels and an option for an additional two boats.
+The contractual scope included design, construction and delivery of 19 replacement vessels, with an option for two additional boats.

-Under the contract, Austal will offer support services to the replacement patrol boats initially for seven years.
+Under the contract, Austal will offer support services to the replacement patrol boats for an initial seven years.
 Construction will be carried out at Austal’s shipyard in Henderson, Western Australia, whereas through-life support will be provided at Cairns Service Centre in Queensland.

-The new replacement patrol boats are larger than the existing PPB fleet.
+Replacement patrol boats are larger than the existing GCPPB fleet.
 The steel monohull design of the new fleet provides improved seakeeping ability and long endurance.

-Each vessel will have an overall length of 39.5m, an overall beam of 8m, a loaded draught of 2.5m, and a cargo deck area of 16m².
+Each vessel will have an overall length of 39.5m, overall beam of 8m, loaded draught of 2.5m and cargo deck area of 16m².
 It can accommodate up to 23 personnel.

-Operation and control of the vessel is performed from the raised wheel house, located amidships.
-The wheel house is provided with windows, which offer unobstructed view of the sea surface.
+Operation and control of the vessel is performed from the raised wheelhouse, located amidships.
+The wheelhouse is provided with windows, which offer an unobstructed view of the sea’s surface.

 The vessel can carry a Work Ribs (WRH635FRB) fast rescue boat, certified by SOLAS.
-Driven by two 90hp Yamaha outboard motors, the fast rescue boat can seat 15 persons.
+Driven by two 90hp Yamaha outboard motors, the fast rescue boat can seat 15 crew.

-The PPB replacement vessel’s main armament is a 30mm calibre gun, while it will also be armed with 0.50 calibre general-purpose machine guns on port and starboard sides.
+The GCPPB replacement vessel’s main armament is a 30mm calibre gun, while it will also be armed with 0.50 calibre general-purpose machine guns on port and starboard sides.

-The navigation sensors aboard the vessels include gyrocompass, X-Band radar, differential global positioning system (DGPS), depth sounder, electronic chart system, and autopilot.
+Navigation sensors on board the vessels include a gyrocompass, X-Band radar, differential global positioning system (DGPS), depth sounder, electronic chart system and autopilot.

 The communications systems include Inmarsat C, HF and VHF radio direction finder, SatCom (satellite communications), VHF / DSC radios, MF / HF DSC radios, VHF Aeroband radio, and UHF military radio.

-The PPB will be driven by two Caterpillar 3516C engines, each generating an output power of 2,000bkW at 1,600rpm.
+The GCPPB will be driven by two Caterpillar 3516C engines, each generating an output power of 2,000bkW at 1,600rpm.

-The engines are controlled electronically to deliver improved fuel consumption.
-Each engine is connected to a fixed pitch propeller through a ZF 76000 gearbox.
+Engines are controlled electronically to deliver improved fuel consumption.
+Each engine is connected to a fixed-pitch propeller through a ZF 76000 gearbox.

-The vessel is capable of sailing at a speed of 20kt and can reach up to a range of 3,000nm when sailing at a speed of 12kt.
+The vessel is capable of sailing at a speed of 20k and can reach up to a range of 3,000nmi when sailing at a speed of 12k.